 - A public health specialist;

-- A professional from the caregiver’s field of practice or, in the case of a student, a person in charge of the program.
+- If needed, a professional from the caregiver’s field of practice or, in the case of a student, a person in charge of the program.

 The SERTIH’s medical specialist and the SERTIH’s professional also participate to the risk assessment committee meeting.
 They are the only ones who know the identity of the caregiver.
 Other members of the committee have access to non-nominal data.